brianadams2337/acme-shop-flo/.changeset/warm-clowns-report.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-Extended the interface `PublicShopConfig` with the new property `countryCode`.
+**\[Config\]** Extended the `PublicShopConfig` interface with a new property: `countryCode`.

-This property is necessary for distinguishing shops in different languages within the same country.
-For example, Germany may have two shops: one in German (`de_DE`) and another in English (`en_US`).
-Since the `locale` attribute only represents language and not the region, `countryCode` ensures correct regional detection.
+This addition addresses the need to distinguish shops based on region, especially in cases where the locale (language) is the same but the target country is different.
+This allows for proper identification of shops in scenarios like Germany having both `de_DE` (German) and en_US (English) storefronts, where the locale alone is insufficient.